 The review can’t be complete without mentioning two major draws of Minado buffet.
 Sushi, and dessert.

 Minado offers an impressive spread of more than 30 varieties of sushi, sashmi, maki rolls.
 Everything is hand rolled right in front of you, and the station is always crowded.
-Besides the ones already on the sushi platters at the station, the chefs will also create some hand rolls like salmon tuna skin roll on request.
+Expert chefs wield their sharp sushi knives and create magic right in front of you, filling the platters of sushi in industrial fashion. their Besides the ones already on the sushi platters at the station, the chefs will also create some hand rolls like salmon tuna skin roll on request.
 However, the sushi is not of the highest quality, so don’t expect fine dining sushi.
 But for buffet, and for those who are not that sushi savvy, for want of a better word, this place is quite good.
 The quality of food is fresh, and tastes better than many local sushi joints in the area.

 The dessert station stocks soft but firm Japanese pastries of quite a few flavors like green tea, apple pastry, blueberry, chocolate mocha to name a few.